AaronWatters/H5Gizmos/doc/README.md

 <h2>
 <a href="GizmoLink/README.md">
-Gizmo Scripts and the GizmoLink Proxy Server
+Containers, Gizmo Scripts and the GizmoLink Proxy Server
 </a>
 </h2>

 The
 <a href="GizmoLink/README.md">
-Gizmo Scripts and the GizmoLink Proxy Server
+Containers, Gizmo Scripts and the GizmoLink Proxy Server
 </a>
+ section discusses how to run Gizmo interfaces in internet cloud environments.
+H5Gizmo interfaces running in containers can display on remote web browsers and the `GizmoLink` proxy server helps user web browsers display Gizmo user interfaces where the parent process runs on a remote machine.
- section discusses how to define and launch `H5Gizmos.scripts` entry points and the `GizmoLink` proxy server which launches those entry points within a Jupyter server instance.
+The section also describes how to declare Gizmo script entry points that can be advertized and launched by the proxy server.